4ms/metamodule-plugin-sdk/docs/graphic-displays.md

 - Widgets must draw themselves within their `box`.
 The box size for a widget will determine how many pixels are allocated.
 Any drawing outside this box will be clipped.
-VCV Rack has different behavoir (that is, it allows a widget to draw outside of its box), so this is important to check if you do not see your widget being drawn properly.
+VCV Rack allows a widget to draw outside of its box, so this is important to check if you do not see your widget being drawn properly.
+    - Exception: Text is allowed to be drawn outside the widget box.
+This is a necessity for handling centered text, where the widget box in Rack has a top-left coordinate of the center of the text.

+- Opacity for text is ignored.
+All text is drawn with 100% opacity.
+Having the background content partially visible behind text does not render well on a small 16-bit color screen.
+If your module uses opacity to set a particular color by blending it with the background color, just set that color directly at full opacity.

 - Only layer 1 is drawn.
 The draw() function is called first, and then drawLayer() function is called with a layer parameter of 1.

 - The framerate is variable and slow.
 Your module should not depend on a high framerate.
-The current v2.0-dev branch attempts to hit 20 FPS for a single module, but this drops quickly as multiple modules are shown on screen.
+The current v2.0-dev branch attempts to hit 20 FPS for a single screen on a single module, but this drops quickly as multiple modules are shown on screen.

 - SVGs and textures cannot be drawn.
 Keep in mind nanosvg != nanovg.
-There is no support for nanosvg or for drawing textures.
+There is no support for nanosvg or for drawing textures yet.

 - There are some differences in how multi-line text is wrapped.
 Some nanovg functions used for helping do this manually are not implemented (nvgTextBoxBounds(), nvgTextMetrics(), ...).
-In general, if you need multi-line text, it's recommended to use a VCVTextDisplay (that is, a dynamic text display).
+In general, if you need multi-line text, it's recommended to either manually insert newlines, or use a VCVTextDisplay (that is, a dynamic text display).

 ## Using fonts